Any user can become a validator on dfinance network.

 Set up a full node, using a dedicated server or cloud services.
 The validator machine must have a good performance and latency and must be always online.

-Ensure that your node is in sync with the rest of the network by requesting the latest testnet block.
-Request testnet status to see latest block or use explorer:
+Ensure that your node is in sync with the rest of the network by requesting the latest block.
+Request the network status to see latest block or use explorer:

-Use these commands to compare block height on your node and on testnet:
+Use these commands to compare block height on your node and on the mainnet:

-Once the difference between your height and testnet height is small (just a few blocks), you can start the process of registering your account as a validator.
+Once the difference between your height and mainnet height is small (just a few blocks), you can start the process of registering your account as a validator.

 Validator's private key is stored under